Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Results of algorithm comparisons

 In the analysis of the displacement, we find that MG and iFFT (3 iterations) have more differences in the displacement magnitude, at the largest ($\sim$0.92 Mpc/$h$) about 2.5 times more than ELG ($\sim$0.37 Mpc/$h$) and 9 times more than QSO ($\sim$0.10 Mpc/$h$), shown in the magnitude distribution in Figure~\ref{fig:BGS_MG_iFFT_diff_distribution}.
 Compared to the average displacement along the line of sight of BGS ($\sim$2.9 Mpc/$h$), the maximum fractional displacement difference in BGS is $\sim$32\%, which is larger than the maximum in ELG ($\sim$19\%) and in QSO ($\sim$7\%).
 On the left panel of Figure~\ref{fig:BGS_MG_iFFT_diff_distribution}, the parallel to the line of sight distribution is skew to the right.
 When the perpendicular to the line of sight component is decomposed into $\boldsymbol{\hat{\theta}}$ and $\boldsymbol{\hat{\phi}}$, we observe that these two distributions are also more irregularly shaped compared to ELG and QSO.

 We also observe slightly more dependence on the survey geometry for the line-of-sight displacement differences as shown in Figure~\ref{fig:los_scalar_footprint_colormap_BGS}.
 Here we use the distribution of BGS randoms, rather than galaxies, because there are fewer objects in the BGS sample compared to the other two samples.
-We show $0.1<z<0.15$, $0.2<z<0.25$ and $0.35<z<0.4$ for the redshift boundary effects together with effects of survey sky area edges comparing to a redshift slice in the middle of the BGS redshift range.
-Both sky area boundaries and redshift boundaries have effects on the displacement estimates with the BGS sample.
-The magnitude of the displacement difference can be larger than ELG and QSO, especially at the low redshift end.
+We show $0.1<z<0.15$, $0.2<z<0.25$ and $0.35<z<0.4$ for the effects of survey sky area edges as well as for the redshift boundary effects by comparing to a redshift slice in the middle of the BGS redshift range.
+Both sky area boundaries and redshift boundaries have some effects on the displacement estimates with the BGS sample.
+For the sky area, the extreme differences appear to be close to the edges in a couple of locations.
+The magnitude of the displacement difference can also be larger than ELG and QSO, especially at the low redshift end.
 Compared to the average line of sight displacement magnitude of BGS ($\sim$2.9 Mpc/$h$), the differences in the low redshift end can be non-negligible.
 Indeed the maximum fractional difference of 31\% occurs at the low redshift end.
+This suggests that the line-of-sight differences between MG and iFFT show up more in BGS.

 Two factors can contribute to the patterns shown in these two figures.
-The wide-angle effects associated with the BGS sample can mildly affect the performance of both algorithms.
+The wide-angle effects, i.e. more significant changes of lines of sight, associated with the BGS sample can mildly affect the performance of both algorithms.
+Because the BGS sample is at very low redshifts, the change of line-of-sight direction at a fixed scale is more significant in BGS than in other samples.
 It could also be that the BGS sample has a greater boundary/volume ratio and so these boundary effects have a larger impact.
-The effect as shown in the power spectrum, however, is negligible, as presented in Figure~\ref{fig:Pk_BGS_MG_iFFT} in Appendix~\ref{appx:additional_figures}.
-We note that a qualitatively similar, but a smaller large-scale discrepancy was observed in BGS than in ELG.
+These can amplify the differences by the two algorithms.